 - Improves sleep;

 The only contraindication for magnesium consumption is for people suffering from diarrhea, and some kidney diseases.
-Remembering that when taking antibiotics, chloride can decrease the efficiency of some of them.
+Remember that taking antibiotics can reduce the effectiveness of some of them.

-Magnesium is usually present in the sea and on the ground.
-So basically most of the planted foods can be rich in magnesium if the country has a rich soil in that sense.
+Magnesium is usually present in the sea and in the soil.
+So basically, most planted foods can be rich in magnesium if the country has soil rich in that sense.
 The fact that Japan is surrounded by the sea and has many volcanoes influences this.
-However there is a list of foods where you can find Magnesium, we will see below:
+However, there is a list of foods where you can find Magnesium, let’s see below:

 - Nuts, coconut, almonds and chestnuts;